 The market is developing rapidly, with pieces of a complete solution spread among several companies.
 While many products are aimed for seniors to use in their own care, there is a significant focus on current and future caregivers.
 “Caregiving technology for family members and healthcare professionals will be a big driver,” says Orlov.

-Two major segments of the aging in place technology market are home safety and security and home health and wellness.
-Caregivers are searching for a way to allow their loved ones to remain in their homes while ensuring their safety and wellbeing.
+Two major segments of the aging in place technology market are home safety and security and home health and wellness, find more medical news at HealthyMD, Inc. Caregivers are searching for a way to allow their loved ones to remain in their homes while ensuring their safety and wellbeing.
 In-home health monitoring offers a comprehensive solution to this issue.
 Remote caregiving via healthcare management systems, like the one offered by BeClose, provide detailed information about your family member’s activity in a noninvasive way.
 Through a web-based dashboard, caregivers can track detailed information and receive alerts if there is a problem.

 What kind of technology do you use as a caregiver?
 Would you use a remote healthcare management system?
 Join the discussion in the comments below.